We are a group of six college freshmen designing and constructing a cost-effective autonomous boat to travel around the globe. Read more

 We will add your name to a waterproof card on the outside of the boat, as well as the previous rewards.Estimated delivery:

-We will laser engrave an acrylic (or wood) keychain tag with "the Sea Rover" as well as any short message you would like.Estimated delivery:Ships within the US only
+We will laser engrave an acrylic (or wood) keychain tag with "the Sea Rover" as well as any short message you would like.Estimated delivery:Only ships to: United States

 3 backers Limited (2 left of 5)